Emergence of a molecular quantum liquid in one dimension

 A natural question which arises is - how do stable molecules arise from single particles in presence of short-ranged attractive interactions?
 Moreover, what is the effective interaction between such molecules, and what phases can they realize?
-While such `molecular phases', arising solely from attractive interactions, have been little explored in one dimension; in an important work, Gotta~et~al.~showed that fermions hopping in one dimension along with competing pair-hopping can lead to the Fermi sea transiting to a paired state.
+While such `molecular phases', arising solely from attractive interactions, have been little explored in one dimension; in an important work, Gotta~et.~al.~showed that fermions hopping in one dimension along with competing pair-hopping can lead to the Fermi sea transiting to a paired state.
 This paired state is a coexistent phase which can be described within a two-fluid picture with central charge $c=2$ \cite{GottaPRL2021, GottaPRB2021}.
 In this work, we will show that attractive interactions, when only acting at subsets of pairs of sites in one dimension, can also lead to the formation of a strongly interacting dimer superfluid state which has emergent both repulsive and attractive interactions, albeit due to distinct origins.
-Furthermore, we will show that the molecular superfluid emerges from an intermediate-$U$ local charge-density wave, where particles cluster in a finite region.
-The system further has an intriguing odd-even effect where the addition of a particle destabilizes the dimer-superfluid to a charge-density wave puddle.
+Furthermore, we will show that the molecular superfluid emerges from a local charge-density wave, where particles cluster in a finite region for moderate interaction strengths.
+The system has an intriguing odd-even effect where the addition of a particle destabilizes the dimer-superfluid to a charge-density wave puddle.
+We also discuss how such a Hamiltonian can be realized using ultracold atoms in an optical lattices.

 \paragraph*{Model.-} We consider the following Hamiltonian in one dimension,